 Welcome to Love Topsham

-About Love Topsham and this website
+About Love Topsham and its origins

 Love Topsham was born in November 2017 when one of our community’s most fervent and energetic champions, Geoff Bowen, called a public meeting in the Pebblebed Cellar, rightly concerned at the closure of banks and the changing environment for businesses and retailers.
 Geoff, one of the most positive people that you could ever have met, believed passionately that we need to celebrate all that is good about life here, and make sure and promote our special town in every way possible.
 Sadly, Geoff is no longer with us, and our whole community misses his energy, enthusiasm and a smile that could light up a whole room.
 We would like to think that through what he started, a small part of Geoff’s immense spirit lives on through Love Topsham.